sapirhe/caffeBavli/readme.rst

 ###################

 This repository contains Caffe Bavli system code.
-The workspace is codeigniter, wrriten in html 5, php, css, JavaScript and JQuery.
+The workspace is codeigniter, wrriten in html 5, php, css, JavaScript and JQuery, using Bootstrap.

 © Sapir Hen, Maya Greenbaum & Almog Davidof